 GETTING STARTED 101: OPENING A STOCK TRADING ACCOUNT

 First of all, to get started in investing you will inevitably need a stock trading account!!
 I would highly recommend anyone who doesn’t have a stock trading account to open one now.
 It cost you nothing, except a few minutes to fill up the applications form and to get your hands on the necessary documents.
-It will be wise to have it ready before
+It will be wise to have it ready before getting started on anything else.

 Set up ASAP so when you need it, it’s ready.